 The Ribbon Project

-Each panel will depict what we hold dear to our hearts and want to protect by abolishing nuclear weapons, ending wars and preserving the environment.
+Each panel or poster will depict what we hold dear to our hearts and want to protect by abolishing nuclear weapons, ending wars and preserving the environment.
 Our messages will express: “What I love and cannot bear to think of as being lost forever”